-Stranded orca: Frantic rescue bid underway in Kaipara Harbour
+Orca stranding: Whales refloated following frantic rescue effort in Kaipara Harbour

-There have also been reports of a number of sharks in the area, where high tide is due around 9.30pm.

-The first to discover the stranding was a group of 10 friends from the Auckland building industry, who were returning about 1.30pm from a snapper fishing trip with Ali-Kat Charters skipper Wayne Kostanich.
+First to the rescue of the eight adults and three calves were a group of 10 snapper fishing buddies on charter boat Ali-Kat who, armed with fishing buckets, jumped on to the sandbar to help about 1.30pm.

-Hillsborough man Marnix Kelderman was among the nine men and one woman on the fishing trip.
+Hillsborough man Marnix Kelderman was among the nine men and one woman on Ali-Kat, which was skippered by Ali-Kat Charters' owner Wayne Kostanich.

 "We saw what looked like dorsal fins on the water.
 [The whales] were highly distressed, flapping their tails.
 The young were screaming.
 A couple of the big ones had rolled over and their blowholes were covered.